 This is when someone steals a resident’s money or makes use of their financial assets through coercion or without the resident’s knowledge.
 Signs of this may include unusual withdrawals from bank accounts, unusual purchases, or missing personal items.

-Our Scottsdale nursing home abuse lawyers protect the rights of residents who suffered abuse.
+Our Yuma nursing home abuse lawyers protect the rights of residents.

 Reporting Nursing Home Abuse

 Numerous health care professionals are mandated reporters of nursing home abuse, including doctors, nurses, psychologists, dentists, social workers, and interns (Arizona Revised Statutes § 46-451).